Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

 Running the test
 -----------------

 To run the test using a local correlator requires the APAMA_HOME project property to be set as the path to your installation of Apama.
-This can be done by simply running the test in an Apama command prompt or by explicity setting the APAMA_HOME environment variable.
+This can be done by simply running the test in an Apama command prompt or by explicitly setting the APAMA_HOME environment variable.

 The sample for running with a local correlator is as below: